tutorcruncher/timecruncher/_posts/2013-12-18-check-out-our-fantastic-new-videos.md

 ---
 layout: post
-title:  Check out our fantastic new videos!!
+title:  "Check out our fantastic new videos!!"
 permalink: check-out-our-fantastic-new-videos
 ---
 At TutorCruncher we have developed a series of videos to enable you to get the